hchiam/please/README.md

 ```
 --> This performs: `import numpy as numb pie`.
 (You can also just rename it to whatever your speech recognition software thinks you're saying.)

-## Use An Import Module's Function:
+## Use an Import Module's Function:

 ```
 Please import test from library